DataDog/integrations-core/docs/developer/process/agent-release.md

 3. Fixes done pending a new RC build: [link PRs of fixes]
 ```

+### Logs

+Each release candidate is deployed in a staging environment.
+We observe the `WARN` or `ERROR` level logs filtered with the facets
+ `Service:datadog-agent` and `index:main` and `LogMessage` to see if any unexpected or frequent errors start occurring that was not caught
+ during QA.

 ## Release week

 After QA week ends the code freeze is lifted, even if there are items yet to be tested.
 The release manager will continue